lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

   },
 }
 ```
+\begin{center}
+Validating the emitted event.
+\end{center}

+If the validator returns `false`, the event will not be emitted.

 ## More Robust Event Validation

 Depending on your application, you may want to have more thorough validation.
 I tend to favor defensive programming; I don't like taking chances, not matter how unlikely they might seem.

+Getting burned by a lack of defensive program and making assumptions like "this will never happen in production" is almost a rite of passage - there is a reason more experienced developers tend to be more cautious, write defensive code, and write lots of tests.

-I also have a strong emphasis on testing, and separation of concerns.
+I also have a strong emphasis on testing, and separation of concerns, and keeping things simple and modular.
 With these philosophies in mind, let's extract this validator, make it more robust, and add some tests.

 The first step is to move the validation of of the component definition.
 For brevity, I am just going to export it from the component file, but you could move it to another module entirely (for example, a `validators` module).